Angel Investing vs Venture Capital: What is the best option for your business?

 The stages of investment are the following: Seed, Angel, and Venture Capital.

-Seed: This is when a startup is just getting off the ground and has little to no revenue.
+This is when a startup is just getting off the ground and has little to no revenue.
 The company may be in a very early stage of development and have little capital to invest in marketing and advertising.
 Angels tend to invest at this stage because they can see the potential for growth in the company.

+This is when a startup has reached some level of success but still needs more capital to grow further.
 Angels will typically invest because they see an opportunity for a big return on their investment if things go well for the company.

-Venture Capital: This is when a startup has reached its peak but needs more capital to expand further or compete with other companies in its industry.
+This is when a startup has reached its peak but needs more capital to expand further or compete with other companies in its industry.
 Venture capitalists will typically invest at this stage because

 When it comes to Angel investment, you can get involved at any stage of the process.
 On the other hand, with Venture Capital, you only get your money back if you sell your shares in the company.